JimGora/Alzheimer/README.md

    cd cell-classification

 ## Acknowledgments

-Acknowledge any specific individuals, organizations, or tools that contributed to the project.
+This project is the culmination of the ML Zoomcamp 2023 program led by Alexey Grigorev, his expertise and dedication played a crucial role in shaping this project and expanding my understanding of Machine Learning.

-Express gratitude to the authors of the ABC paper for providing the dataset.
+Special thanks to Chuang Zhu [email: czhu@bupt.edu.cn] for providing the foundational dataset used in this project.

 ## Contact
 For any inquiries or issues, please contact:
 Jimmy Gora: jimmy.r.gora@gmail.com

 ## Future Improvements